Italian Air Force: Birth of Aeronautica Militare and the Cold War

 A popular vote by the people resulted in the end of the Kingdom of Italy and the establishment of the Italian Republic on 18 June 1946.
 Hence the Regia Aeronautica lost its "Royal" designation, and it became the Aeronautica Militare, a name that it has continued to hold ever since.

 The Peace Treaty of Paris of 1947 placed severe restrictions on all of the Italian armed forces, but the establishment of NATO in 1949 with Italy as a founding member brought about the necessity for the modernization of all of the Italian armed forces, including the Italian Air Force.
 American military aid sent by the Mutual Defense Assistance Program brought about the introduction of American-made P-47 Thunderbolt and P-51 Mustang propeller-driven fighter planes.
 In 1952, the Italian Air Force was granted jet fighters for the first time, American F-84G Thunderjets and F-86D Sabres, together with over 200 licence-built British de Havilland Vampires; these were followed by Republic F-84F Thunderstreak fighters and C-119 Flying Boxcar transport planes from the United States.
-The reborn Italian aviation industry also began to develop and produce a few indigenous aircraft designs of its own, such as the Fiat G.91, the Aermacchi MB-326, the Piaggio Aero P.166 and the line of Agusta-Bell helicopters.
+The reborn Italian aviation industry also began to develop and produce a few indigenous aircraft designs of its own, such as the Fiat G.91, the Aermacchi MB-326, the Piaggio Aero P.166 and the line of Agusta helicopters such as the A109.
+Agusta also worked with Bell to license produce american designs, such as the AB 204.

 The first supersonic fighters added to the Italian Air Force were American-designed F-104 Starfighters that were produced by a group of several European aircraft companies, including Messerschmitt-Bölkow-Blohm, Dornier, Fiat, Fokker and SABCA.
 During the 1970s, the Air Force acquired the Italian Aeritalia G222 and the modern American C-130 Hercules tactical transport planes, capable of carrying cargo or paratroopers.
 It also received the new Aeritalia F-104S Starfighter fighters for ground attack and air-defence purposes.